NBrichta/Ferroelectric-Domain-Analysis/README.md

   <img src="README_files/roi_image.png" align="centre" height="500" width="500" >

+***Note: If you reuse the line selection to create the rest of your ROIs, the end result will be a .csv with the x-values (distance) in the first column, then y-values (pixel intensity) for each ROI in subsequent columns.
+If you use new line selections for each ROI, each line profile will have its own associated x and y values contained in the .csv.
+Personally, I recommend reusing the line selection to keep angles consistent, but in the cases of images with unusual or complex geometry, the latter might be preferred.
+There is a commented section in the program that also explains this.***

 8. Once all ROIs have been saved, select all the ROIs (`ctrl-A` after selecting one) and save these for future reference (`More>>` > `Save...`)